 University station

-The new station will make a huge difference to passengers, improving access to some of Birmingham’s world-leading institutions, including:
+In January 2024, we completed the rebuild of University station in Birmingham.
+The new station is making a huge difference to passengers, improving access to some of Birmingham’s world-leading institutions, including:

 - the University of Birmingham